jaredmarcus/Ebay-Python-Scraper/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+The script works upon launch by asking for a link, you would just paste any eBay listing link (don't forget the www. part of the link).
+From there the script will open the link, and download relevant information.
+Title, Pictures, the Description, as well as the Price.

 <!-- ROADMAP -->
 ## Roadmap
+Until I figure out a method on how to get past the captchas at the login screen, and automate a listing, since eBay has some logic developed to help sellers list their items (e.g. category for item derived from listings with a similar name) there won't be further updates for this repo.
+Feel free to fork and branch out to create further development of this project!

-See the [open issues](https://github.com/github_username/repo_name/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/jaredmarcus/Ebay-Python-Scraper/issues) for a list of proposed features (and known issues).